TNTurnerLab/Tortoise/README.md

 ### Washington University in St. Louis Medical School
 ### Turner Lab

-This pipeline takes in aligned, short read Illumina data, as cram files, for a family trio and reports *de novo* variants in a vcf file.
-This is a modified version pipeline run from Ng et al. 2021, making use of the open source, CPU versions of the programs that were GPU accelerated in the paper.
+This pipeline takes in aligned, short read Illumina data, as cram or bam files, for a family trio and reports *de novo* variants in a vcf file.
+This is a modified version pipeline run from [Ng et al. 2021](https://www.biorxiv.org/content/10.1101/2021.05.27.445979v1.full), making use of the open source, CPU versions of the programs that were GPU accelerated in the paper.
+It uses DeepVariant [(Poplin et al. 2018)](https://rdcu.be/7Dhl) and GATK Haplotypecaller to call variants [(Poplin et al. 2017)](https://www.biorxiv.org/content/10.1101/201178v3), GLnexus [(Lin et al. 2018)](https://www.biorxiv.org/content/10.1101/343970v1) for joint-genotyping , and lastly custom scripts to call *de novo* variants.

 # How to Run